muodov/kociemba/README.md

 Here you can find two equivalent implementations (in C and Python) of Herbert Kociemba's two-phase algorithm for solving Rubik's Cube.
 Original Java implementation can be found here: http://kociemba.org/download.htm.

 These ports are pretty straightforward (not to say dumb) and most probably can be optimized.
-Also, I didn't really care about possible binary bugs and error handling.

 ## C version
 C sources reside in the ```ckociemba``` folder.
 Running ```make``` in a root folder will compile a binary called ```solve```.
 It accepts a cube representation as a commandline argument, and writes the solution to the standard output.
 You can, of course, use it as a library.